 15. Attara Kacheri

-The entrance of Cubbon Park beautifully houses the eye catching red coloured building that was built under the reign of the ruler, Tipu Sultan.
-Located opposite to Vidhana Soudha, the State Central Library Building is one among the best places to visit in Bangalore.
+The entrance of Cubbon Park houses the eye-catching red coloured building that was built under the reign of the ruler, Tipu Sultan.
+Located opposite to Vidhana Soudha, the State Central Library Building is one among the unique places to visit in Bangalore.
 The highlight of the museum comprises a collection of artefacts along with stone carvings that were created back in the 12th century.

 Location: Dr Ambedkar Veedhi Opposite to Vidhana Soudha